 - DATE and TIMESTAMP arguments can be combined.
-No other mixes are allowed. - With DATE arguments, only YEAR, MONTH and DAY can be used. - With TIME arguments, only HOUR, MINUTE, SECOND and MILLISECOND can be used.
+No other mixes are allowed. - With TIMESTAMP and DATE arguments, all units can be used.
+(Prior to Firebird 2.5, units smaller than DAY were disallowed for DATEs.) - With TIME arguments, only HOUR, MINUTE, SECOND and MILLISECOND can be used.